jiro-jasmin/MovieSearch-API/README.md

 # Movie Database 🎬

 Hi 👋 Jiro Jasmin here.
-This project is a React app connected to a database API 🎬
+This project is a React app connected to the Movie Database API 🎬
 At this moment the functionnalities are implemented but I am still working on the style to to improve the UI.
 I will deploy it as soon as it is fully production-ready!

 ---